 Best game controllers compatible with RetroPie

 The Super Nintendo Entertainment System (SNES) consoles ruled the early 90s gaming scene.
-That is why this SNES controller clone makes it as the first choice.
+That is why this wireless SNES controller clone makes it as the first choice.
 This dog-bone shaped gamepad offers the same control features as the original SNES controller.
 Apart from basic direction buttons, you also get four action-buttons.
 The gamepad also comes with left and right shoulder buttons.
 Is there need to mention the start and select buttons?
 The gamepad is able to use Bluetooth as well as it does a USB cable.
 It supports IOS, Android, Windows and Mac OS.

 Logitech has made its name as a reliable peripherals supplier.
 Having this gamepad in your bag (or table) ensures that your gaming sessions are well catered for.
 Styled in a similar manner to the PS2 gamepads it is quite handy with well-placed buttons.
 It comes with two analog sticks and 10 programmable buttons.
 If you are an analog stick basher, there is an 8-way direction pad for you.
 This plug and play gamepad allows you to use it on Mac OS, Raspberry Pi and Windows machines.
 The only drawback is that you will have to contend with the cables.

 This is most probably the best choice for RetroPie Raspberry and PC users.
-A major advantage of this gamepad is its ergonomic appeal.
+A major advantage of this gamepad is its ergonomic appeal and the fact it’s wireless.
 You can configure the gamepad’s vibration feedback to enhance your gameplay.
 The basic set up button setup resembles that of the Logitech F310 above, apart from a slight change in the start/select buttons and the addition of a keyboard, mic and a headphone jack.
 For PC users, the device supports both Bluetooth and wired connections.
 Raspberry Pi 1, 2 and zero users can use the micro USB connection option.
 Alternatively, one can choose to use a USB Bluetooth adapter.
 Since Raspberry Pi 3’s have onboard Bluetooth modules there is no need to use USB adapters.

 Many more choices